Injection Port Tutorial

 1) Apply adhesive sticker filters to Fungi-Flow lid

-2) Firmly press provides seal into seal cavity - your lids are now ready to use!
+3) Moisten provided injection port, then press provided injection port into sized cavity - your lids are now ready to use!